 Sweating treatment (Swedana) is usually given after fat administration (oleation – Snehana) therapy.
 These two are administered as preparation to Panchakarma therapy.
 In some cases, Sweating treatment is administered as a standalone treatment for diseases of Vata and Kapha treatment.
-The 14th chapter of Charaka Samhita Sutrashana explains in dtail about sweating therapy.
+The 14th chapter of Charaka Samhita Sutrasthana explains in detail about sweating therapy.

 A simile for the effect of fomentation therapy:

 Now the different type of sweating therapy (fomentation) will be explained.
 If properly administered, diseases of Vata and kapha imbalance can surely be treated with fomentation. if administered after Snehakarma (oleation), fomentation brings Vata under control.
-It cleanses feces, urine and semen.
+It cleanses faeces, urine and semen.

 Even dry pieces of wood can be bent by oiling and heating.
 Similarly, Doshas can be balanced with oleation and fomentation.
 [3-5]